gregmarine/ByGregMarine.com/Blog/src/2024/09/27_good-day-but-goodnight.md

 I laid down for what I thought would be a 30 min nap.
 I ended up out for a little over an hour...LOL I guess I really needed the rest...hehehe A 20-30 min nap is typically all I need.
 Now I'm trying to decide what I'll be doing for the evening.
 I'm thinking about going to Hollywood Studios for part of the evening.
 I may also end up at EPCOT again.
 We shall see!

+I did end up going to Hollywood Studios and EPCOT.
+At Studios, I rode Star Tours and Rise of the Resistance.
+I wanted to ride Mickey and Minnie's Runaway Railway, but the line was a tad long.
+After Rise, I went to EPCOT to eat some festival food before heading back to the hotel.
+It was far more busy this evening than it was during the day.
+Oh well...LOL At least I got in a few rides and some food...hehehe

+I wasn't sure I would post this tonight.
+When I got back to the hotel, I ended up writing a lengthy email to explain some things from today's devotional journal.
+I haven't sent it yet because I'm getting tired.
+I want to give it the full attention Cherie deserves from our fellowship.
+I realize my journal entries with that have been a bit off lately.
+It seemed like I was holding back.
+Maybe that is part of it.
+But I think the main issue is that I know more about what I mean in the words I do write than she can.
+What I've written seems quite deep to me.
+But I know what I'm thinking when I write...LOL I think I prefer the times we do it face-to-face instead.
+We discuss it all during those times.
+She can always ask me questions to get clarity from what I say.
+That isn't as easy the other days of the week when we just share our handwritten entries.
+Today's sparked great questions that I wanted to clarify...hence the lengthy email I'll send to her tomorrow after a good night's sleep...hehehe

+Anyway, I'm going to cut this off early.
+I'm going to go ahead and publish because this is just my own little thinking journal.
+It doesn't need the same attention.
+I sometimes don't publish because thoughts aren't finished.
+Today's, well, the thoughts I did already write were finished...LOL Even if I have more to say, it is about different topics that can wait for another day...hehehe

+It was a good day...but for now, I'll bid thee a goodnight...hehehe